kvarak/dnd/docs/_Classes/warlock.md

 - #### Devil's Sight
     *There is something unorthodox about your eyes - perhaps they have an unnatural color, or are all black, or have a slitted iris like a cat or snake.*

-    You can see normally in nonmagical darkness, to a distance of 30 feet.
+    You can see normally in nonmagical darkness, to a distance of 30 ft.

 - #### Evil Eye
     As an ***action***, you imbue your eyes with eldritch magic and glare darkly at a creature.
 If the target can see you, it suffers disadvantage on its next attack roll or ability check made within 1 minute.